The Ingenium Academy is running a conducting course this summer for budding 14-18 year-old conductors

 We are offering a unique opportunity for young conductors to gain hands-on experience and expert tuition in conducting.

-Dates for the 2018 Conducting programme will be confirmed soon.
+Dates for the 2021 Conducting programme are as follows:

 Our conducting programme encompasses all the essential rehearsal and performance aspects for young conductors.
 Each day will comprise a full warm up followed by individual and group tuition across the following areas: